Original Medicare (Parts A & B): Eyeglasses and Glaucoma Tests

 Glaucoma tests

 Medicare Part B covers glaucoma tests once every 12 months for those at high risk for developing glaucoma.
-Your loved one is considered at high risk if at least one or more of these conditions applies:
+The member is considered at high risk if at least one or more of these conditions applies:

 What is glaucoma?